Ken Nakagawa: Corridors of the Sky

 Posted in Photography | Tagged , , , , , , | Leave a comment

-This is my submission into the three hundred-and-fourth Lens-Artists Photo Challenge.
-The theme for this one is “Behind“.
+This is my submission into the three hundred-and-thirty-first Lens-Artists Photo Challenge.
+The theme for this one is “Resilience“.

 The host of the Lens-Artists challenges cycles weekly between the following people: